Meet our Keynote speaker: Dr. Edith Widder

 In all things, Dr. Widder hopes to learn from the ocean’s mysteries in order to better protect them.
 She is one of only six women to ever have been awarded the Explorers Club Citation of Merit (2018).
 In 2021, she released her memoir Below the Edge of Darkness: A Memoir of Exploring Light and Life in the Deep Sea.

 Dr. Widder specializes in finding light in darkness.
-We hope you’ll join us in receiving wisdom and inspiration from this scientist-adventurer-innovator-conservationist powerhouse!
+We hope you enjoyed receiving wisdom and inspiration from this scientist-adventurer-innovator-conservationist powerhouse!